 To change the warning color used in the preview, select a color from the swatches color picker.

 Use the Object Inspector dialog box to view image resolution, color mode, transparency, and other information about the content of a document.
-If you find any problems or issues with an object, you can Shift-click the object to insert a comment.
+If you find any problems or issues with an object, you can Alt-click (on Windows) or Option-click (on Mac), the object to insert a comment.
 The comment is prepopulated with all the details found by the Object Inspector.